Human rights in Bahrain: Criticism of Bahraini government

 Human rights groups reported on 9 April 2021 the detention of the family members of prominent political prisoners following their peaceful protests against their imprisonment, which included Mohammed Al-Daqqaq and his inmate on death row, Mohammed Ramadhan.
 The arrests were made during an event of suppression of protesters during a demonstration against the severe outbreak of coronavirus at the Jau Prison, where the political prisoners have been held.

-According to Ricochet, independent journalism and crowdfunded media outlet, the largest prison of Bahrain, Jau, an average cell measuring 3 by 3.4 meters house approximately 12 prisoners at a time, despite coronavirus pandemic.
+According to Ricochet, independent journalism and crowdfunded media outlet, the largest prison in Bahrain, Jau, has an average cell measuring 3 by 3.4 meters which each house an average of 12 prisoners at a time, despite concerns regarding the coronavirus pandemic.
 Many of the inmates are political prisoners arrested for opposition against the government or protests during the Arab Spring movement.
 The conditions at the prison are reportedly dirty and unhygienic.
 However, the economical and geopolitical relations shared by Ottawa and Washington with Bahrain are apparently overshadowing the violation of human rights in the Gulf nation.
 When the relatives of the prisoners discovered that 3 Covid-positive cases had been detected at the prison, they took to the streets to protest against the continued imprisonment of the political prisoners.
 The event was followed by prisoners being beaten in their cells by authorities, as per Bahrain's National Institution for Human Rights.

-In April 2021, the death of a Bahraini prisoner at the Jau prison due to COVID-19 led to protests from angry inmates who feared their lives following the lack of medical facilities and treatment.
-The sit-in lasted for 10 days at building 13.
-The data provided by the Bahrain Institute for Rights and Democracy and reviewed by the Guardian stated that at least 138 inmates at the prison had been infected with COVID-19 since March 22, 2021.
+In April 2021, the death of a Bahraini prisoner at the Jau prison due to COVID-19 led to protests from angry inmates who feared for their lives due to the lack of adequate medical facilities and treatment.
+As a response, prisoners at building 13 staged a sit-in which lasted for 10 days.
+The data provided by the Bahrain Institute for Rights and Democracy and reviewed by the Guardian stated that at least 138 inmates at the prison had been infected with COVID-19 since 22 March 2021.

-The COVID-19 outbreak in Bahrain's main prison, Jau has left prisoners with poor living conditions asprison authorities continue to deliberately neglect medical needs.
+The COVID-19 outbreak in Bahrain's main prison, Jau has left prisoners with poor living conditions as prison authorities continue to deliberately neglect medical needs.
 According to Americans for Democracy and Human Rights in Bahrain (ADHRB), a second outbreak at Jau began in mid-May’21, infecting at least 60%of the 255 political prisoners.